antoineOYO/spatial-terms/README.md

 - `spatial_terms.ods` is the lexicon of spatial terms
 - `mySemgrexPatterns.py` is the catalog of syntactic patterns
 - `syntacticFilter.py` operates the joint lexical and syntactic search of patterns
-- `myCorpusObjects.py` defines the main classes used in the code, as explained next
+- `myCorpusObjects.py` defines the main classes `sample` and `pattern` used in the code, explained next

 > **Note**: `syntacticFilter.py` executes two main steps: `filter()` for pattern matching and `resolve()` for post-processing.
 The `resolve()` function is language-specific and handles disambiguation of overlapping matches.

 ### Inputs

+Each input includes:
+1) a CoNLL-U formatted sentence
-The input consists of CoNLL-U parsed sentences, each with a mandatory unique sentence identifier (for dwonstream tasks).
-Sentences are structured as `sample` objects, minimally represented as:
+2) a mandatory unique sentence identifier (used for downstream processing)

+Inputs are structured into `sample` objects, minimally as:

 ```json
 {